Mattyj612/al-folio/_posts/2018-12-17-favorite-things-2018.md

 <img class="book" src="{{ page.directory }}/being_mortal.jpg" title="being mortal">

+Our current approach to end-of-life care is whack.
+When a patient is diagnosed with a terminal illness, doctors instinctually try extend their life no matter the cost, and often no matter the wishes and priorities of the patient.
+Invasive surgeries, unpleasant therapies, buckets of medication, life in a hospital with no friends or family, and huge medical expenses are a routine part of end-of-life care.
+And even if these procedures are successful, there's an information asymmetry at play.
+Terminally ill patients think they're gaining decades of life; doctors knows they're only being spared months.
+This over-medicalization of death forgets that the end of life should be dignified and meaningful, not isolating and dispiriting.

-When treating aging and dying patients, doctors are too focused on extending life, at the expense of enhancing and enriching it.
-The end of life should be dignified and meaningful, not isolating and dispiriting.
-Paradoxically, when doctors themselves become terminally ill, they reject the standard procedures, opting instead to live out their final days in comfort in hospice care, rather than stuck in a hospital bed...and then end up living longer anyway!
-An eye-opening, must-read book.
+And what's even crazier, this over-medicalization might not even be the most effective way to extend life at all!
+When doctors themselves become terminally ill, they reject the standard procedures, opting instead to live out their final days in comfort in hospice care, rather than stuck in a hospital bed...and then end up living longer anyway!

+In a world with an increasingly aging population, *Being Mortal* is an eye-opening, must-read book.

 #### **6\.
 Kate Manne -- Down Girl (2017)**